katherinj/Summative-1-Jimenez-Katherin/README.md

 Submitted by: **Katherin Jimenez**

 ## Description:
-For this project, I worked with 2 teammates, Ashley and Bridget.
-We worked together to build a REST API.
-This API will provide a quote of the day, a word of the day, and Magic 8 Ball services.
+For this project, I worked with 2 teammates, Ashley and Bridget to build a REST API that provides a quote of the day, a word of the day, and Magic 8 Ball services.

 ## Video Demonstration:
 [![Video Demonstration of Summative Project 1](https://www.youtube.com/watch?v=W7AFpuR7Dnk&t=3s&ab_channel=katherinkay.jpg)](https://www.youtube.com/watch?v=W7AFpuR7Dnk&t=3s&ab_channel=katherinkay "Summative Project Demo")